dteirney/bluetooth-clear-cache/README.md

 When your Mac restarts, a new Bluetooth preference file will be created.

-You will need to rediscover existing Bluetooth devices with your Mac again, e.g. your Bluetooth Keyboard, Trackpad, iPhone, etc. This should happen automatically when each Bluetooth device is discoverable and moves within range of the Mac as the ID for each device is still remembered by OS X even after clearing the Bluetooth cache.

-Until each existing device is rediscovered it will appear displaying just the device ID in the Bluetooth panel of System Preferences, like below:
+Until each existing device, e.g. your Bluetooth Keyboard, Trackpad, iPhone, etc. is rediscovered it will appear with its device ID in the Bluetooth panel of System Preferences:

 ![Bluetooth System Preferences](/docs/bluetooth-system-preferences.png)

-After rediscovering, the name of the device will be presented instead of the device ID.
+Rediscovery should happen automatically when each Bluetooth device is discoverable and moves within range of your Mac.
+After rediscovery, the device name will be presented instead of its ID.

 ## Done